RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 FOREWORD

 This is the policy framework governing the public key infrastructure (PKI) component of the Federal Enterprise Architecture.
-The policy framework incorporates eleven specific certificate policies: a policy for users with software cryptographic modules, a policy for users with hardware cryptographic modules, a policy for devices that sign Personal Identity Verification (PIV) data objects, a policy for devices with software cryptographic modules, a policy for devices with hardware cryptographic modules, a policy for publicly trusted Server Authentication certificates, a high assurance user policy, three user authentication policies, and a card authentication policy.
+The policy framework incorporates multiple specific certificate policies: a policy for users with software cryptographic modules, a policy for users with hardware cryptographic modules, a policy for devices that sign Personal Identity Verification (PIV) data objects, a policy for devices with software cryptographic modules, a policy for devices with hardware cryptographic modules, a high assurance user policy, three user authentication policies, and a card authentication policy.
 There is one Certification Authority (CA) associated with the Common Policy Framework: The Federal Common Policy Root CA.

 The user policies apply to Federal employees, contractors, and other affiliated personnel requiring PKI credentials for access to Federal systems that have not been designated by law as national security systems.